k-nuth/rest-api-cs/README.md

 **HttpClientTimeoutInSeconds**: Defines HttpClient timeout.
 Used by the forwarders.

-**WebsocketForwarderClientRetryDelay**: The delay in seconds beetween retrys when the websocket connection is trying to initialize.
+**WebsocketForwarderClientRetryDelay**: The delay in seconds beetween retries when the websocket connection is trying to initialize.

 **Serilog**: The Serilog configuration.
 For more detailed documentation, check https://github.com/serilog/serilog/wiki/Getting-Started